Winter on Long Island

 Plan Your Trip

 Long Island boasts nationally acclaimed white-sand beaches, world-class wineries, and fabulous shopping for every taste and budget.
-Tour historic lighthouses, whaling museums, and the Gold Coast mansions that inspired The Great Gatsby.
-Visitors love exploring the aquarium and playing in one of the best-rated water parks in the country.
+Tour historic lighthouses, whaling museums, the Gold Coast mansions that inspired The Great Gatsby, and play in one of the best-rated water parks in the country.

 From rocking out at the open-air concerts at Jones Beach to playing in the surf on the ritzy beaches of the Hamptons (including Coopers Beach—pictured—and Main Beach, ranked top beaches in the country by the experts at Dr. Beach), to sunbathing at the LGBTQ haven of Fire Island, Long Island has a beach for every traveler, even some fully accessible by train from New York City.

 Dotted with charming towns and cozy inns, the North Fork is a down-to-earth alternative to the star-studded party scene in the Hamptons.
 With more than 60 wineries (Pindar Vineyards is pictured) and miles of farmland, the North Fork is one of the country’s most exciting wine and culinary regions.
 Visit the historic seaport of Greenport, the Long Island Aquarium in Riverhead, or Orient Beach State Park.

 Montauk Point Lighthouse is the oldest lighthouse in the state and the fourth oldest active lighthouse in the US.
 Construction was authorized by President George Washington himself in 1792 and completed in 1796.
-After being sufficiently wowed by the incredible views from the top of the lighthouse, check out the maritime museum on the property.
+After being sufficiently wowed by the incredible views from the top of the lighthouse (open seasonally), check out the maritime museum on the property.

 The Harbes family of farms offers an incredible array of activities for kids of all ages during the summer and fall seasons.
 From apple- and pumpkin-picking, to an epic corn maze (that turns spooky around Halloween time!), pony rides, hayrides, and more, there’s plenty of barnyard fun to be had.
-Seasonal Attraction: Mother’s Day Weekend through Halloween (check the farm’s Facebook page for more information).
+Seasonal Attraction: May through October (check the farm’s Facebook page for more information).